 - State and local authorities, within a juvenile justice system, pursuant to specific State law.

-Schools may disclose, without consent, "directory" information such as a student's name, address, telephone number, date and place of birth, honors and awards, and 37 dates of attendance.
+Schools may disclose, without consent, “directory” information such as a student’s name, address, telephone number, date and place of birth, honors and awards.
 However, schools must tell parents and eligible students about directory information and allow parents and eligible students a reasonable amount of time to request that the school not disclose directory information about them.
 Schools must notify parents and eligible students annually of their rights under FERPA.
 The actual means of notification (special letter, student handbook, or newspaper article) is left to the discretion of each school.